All student-faculty communication should follow this format:

 On Campus Laboratory Learning Experience

 Generic nursing students are expected to participate in mandatory college laboratories on a weekly basis.
 Students must pass all skills performance tests to receive a passing grade in the course.
-Failure to demonstrate competency in selected skills will result in a failing grade for the course, even if the students has a passing grade in the didactic component of the course.
+Failure to demonstrate competency in selected skills will result in a failing grade for the course, even if the students have a passing grade in the didactic component of the course.
 Students will have weekly case study/ reflective question assignments that must be brought to the on-campus laboratory each week.
-On-campus lab practicuum is rated as satisfactory (S) or unsatisfactory (U).
+On-campus lab practicum is rated as satisfactory (S) or unsatisfactory (U).

-Clinical laboratory learning experiences will include the provision of comprehensive nursing care to multi-cultural client systems in a variety of settings (Ambulatory care, acute in-patient and long-term care settings).
+Clinical laboratory learning experiences will include the provision of comprehensive nursing care to multi-cultural client systems in a variety of settings (Ambulatory care, acute in-patient, and long-term care settings).
 Students are expected to successfully meet the objectives and requirements of both the theory and the clinical laboratory components of the course in order to receive a satisfactory grade for the entire course.
 Clinical performance is graded as satisfactory (S) or unsatisfactory (U).

 Weekly concept maps will be expected for each clinical laboratory client encounter.
 Concept maps will be graded satisfactory or unsatisfactory based on specific written guidelines.
 A minimum concept map average grade of "C+" is required for a satisfactory clinical grade.

 Performance Requirements to be a clinical nursing student:

 |Mobility||Physical abilities sufficient to lift 30 pounds, move from room to room, maneuver in small spaces, and navigate stairwells|